UCSBCarpentry/2022-05-10-ucsb-webscraping/setup.md

 For the first half of the lesson, we will use a Chrome browser extension to get started with web scraping.
 Follow the steps below to install Scraper:

+1. Make sure to have the Chrome browser in your computer (version 99 or later)

-1. Open Google Chrome and click on Chrome Web Store
+2. Open Google Chrome and click on Chrome Web Store

-2. Search for “Scraper” in extensions and it should be the first one listed.
+3. Search for “Scraper” in extensions and it should be the first one listed.
 Alternatively, you may or click on this link [Scraper extension](https://chrome.google.com/webstore/detail/scraper/mbigbapnjcgaffohmbkdlecaccepngjd).

-3. Click the "add to" chrome button.
+4. Click the "add to" chrome button.

 ## Part two: Write Python programs to automatically scrape data